healeycodes/healeycodes.com/posts/learning-the-ink-programming-language.md

 ## Why Learn Ink At All?

-Sometimes I am too career driven in the languages and technologies that I pick up.
+Sometimes I am too career-driven in the languages and technologies that I pick up.
 So I wanted to make sure that I was still learning to explore and be creative — unencumbered by StackOverflow surveys that detail what technologies make you most employable.
 And what is more esoteric than a language that only two people actively code with (to my knowledge: myself and Linus).

 I find Ink enjoyable to write code with.
 It's terse, functional, and for small solutions it's extremely clear to read.
 Programs are easy to share and deploy; a binary and a script.
 After reading some of Linus's passionate [technical articles](https://dotink.co/posts/) about Ink I felt an unexplainable yearning to try it out.
 So I did.